 Output transducers ..
-Servo Motors, sounds, videos, dimmers, controls On / Off etc. ..
+Servo Motors, sounds, video, dimmers, controls On / Off, etc. ..

 The Slot (interprocess communication) are the basis of the system Theremino and differentiate it from all similar systems.
-With slots not only the hardware modules, but also the applications can communicate with each other.
+With Slot not only modules but also hardware applications can communicate with each other.

 Software and sign configurable and expandable in Open Source

-Applications are available in open source, covering all common operations, the media, as measured by the laboratory.
+Applications are available in open source, covering all common operations, from multimedia, as measured by the laboratory.
 New applications can be developed from Open Source code of existing ones, as new bricks to expand the possibilities of the system.

 Modular hardware and software

 Although applications can be added as modules, multiple applications can be configured to communicate with each other and collaborate, without reprogramming.